1964 Chevrolet C30 Van

 We replaced the headlights with Austin Mini lights to bring them to UK spec and got the indicators to work.
 We had to

-motor these were not connected (??) and the horn (of which there were 2) did not work either.
-Fortunately the wiper
+and motor these were not connected (??) and the horn (of which there were 2) did not work either.
+Fortunately the

-motor was ok and once connected to the wipers, and a new switch fitted, worked fine.
-A windscreen washer system
+wiper motor was ok and once connected to the wipers, and a new switch fitted, worked fine.
+A windscreen washer

-was retro fitted as this is a compulsory MOT requirement and the horn replaced together with a new horn contact in
+system was retro fitted as this is a compulsory MOT requirement and the horn replaced together with a new horn

 connections are terrible and untidy.
 So Ken the long suffering auto electrician (he visited our C30 many times to work